whatsmate/whatsmate.github.io/_posts/2016-09-19-schedule-send-telegram-daily.md

 1. You have access to a Linux (such as Ubuntu) machine.
 2. Your machine has Python and the `requests` library installed.
 3. You know some basic Python.
-Actualy, it's alright even if you don't.
+Actually, it's alright even if you don't.